its-miroma/fow/about/unsupported.md

 You may want to [add custom mods](../how-to/add-mods/) instead.

 {% hint style="info" %}
 If you still want to do it on your responsibility, you may install the other modpack first, then copy FO's files on it.
-See the [manual installation instructions](../how-to/install/manual.md).
+See the [manual tab in the vanilla installation instructions](../how-to/install/vanilla.md).

 Note that you will not be able to get help from FO, and probably not from the other modpack either.
 {% endhint %}

 ## Other Loaders

-FO is based on [Fabric](principles.md), <!-- TODO: update link --> and does not support other loaders, such as [NeoForge](https://neoforged.net/) or [Quilt](https://quiltmc.org/).
+FO is based on [Fabric](./), and does not support other loaders, such as [NeoForge](https://neoforged.net/) or [Quilt](https://quiltmc.org/).

 You may try to run FO on Quilt, but this is not officially supported.